 Stats you should know

-- Slips, trips and falls were the third most common injury event in 2016.
+- Slips, trips and falls were the second most common injury event in 2020.

 Here’s the good news: There are many simple steps you can take to help protect you, your employees and customers from a slip, trip or fall.